Uninstall

 Note

-If you were using the Pickup Service, you would need to alter all the solutions that sent LogEvents to no longer do so.
+If you used the Pickup Service, update all solutions that sent LogEvents to no longer do so.

-• If you were using Log4Net, now remove all configurations using the Nodinite Log4Net Appender
+- If you used Log4Net, remove all configurations using the Nodinite Log4Net Appender.

-• Delete all IIS applications for the environment to remove and delete them individually.
+- Delete all IIS applications for the environment to remove.

 From within the MMC.